ddkhoa87/Ionic2_Sqlite_Provider/README.md

 ```
 ionic -g provider database
 ```
 Some sources explain that SQLite has not been supported in ios or android simulation on browser platform.
-It is recommended to run the emulation so that the SQLite is able to work properly.
+It is recommended to run the emulation so that SQLite is able to work properly.
 ```
 ionic run ios -l -s -c
 ```